wp-plugins/tinypass/readme.txt

 = How do I use Tinypass? =

-You can deploy Tinypass in one of two ways: either you can use one of our existing plug-ins for popular CMS platforms (Wordpress and Drupal are currently available, with more on the way), or you can use our API to integrate Tinypass into another existing system.
+You can deploy Tinypass in one of two ways: either you can use one of our existing plug-ins for popular CMS platforms like Wordpress, or you can use our API to integrate Tinypass into another existing system.
 Currently we offer libraries for Java, .NET, and PHP.

 The Tinypass plugin was designed to sell content in a way that makes sense for WordPress, and there's no need to work with any of the code if you don't want to.